Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 ##### Removed `ConsoleWriters.*.Write*Plain` in favor of the plain writers

 The plain writer interfaces feel like they're a great addition to control the console writers.

+##### Updated debug and notifications namespaces

+We felt that moving debug-related functions to `KS.Kernel` would be more convenient, so we moved these functions to it.
+Also, we've renamed the notifications namespace.

+* Affected namespaces:
+  - `KS.Misc.Writers.DebugWriters` -> `KS.Debugging`
+  - `KS.Network.RemoteDebug` -> `KS.Debugging.RemoteDebug`
+  - `KS.Misc.Notifiers` -> `KS.Misc.Notifications`